-The crowd of men were pressing in us from all sides.
+The crowd of Indian men were pressing in on us from all sides.
 Some were annoyed at us, pointing to the “women’s section”.

 Sorry bhai.
 I shrugged my shoulders pretending to be an overly naïve foreigner.
-We had followed the momentum of the mass shoving queue quite by accident.
-Now we were wedged into the middle without a way out.
+We had followed the momentum of the masses shoving and now we were accidentally wedged in without a way out.

 Thankful to be yellow.

-Had I been alone in this situation,my level of alarm would’ve been higher, with my attention working 100% and working at 360 degrees.
-But truthfully, being a dark-haired Asian clumped with three light-haired Caucasians, I could relax knowing the peak attention wouldn’t be on me and if it ever was, I’d not be dealing with it alone.
+Had I been alone in this situation, my level of alarm would’ve been higher, with my attention working 100% and working at 360 degrees.
+Being a dark-haired Asian clumped with three light-haired Caucasians, I could relax knowing the spotlight wouldn’t be on me .
 There are times being Asian can work for you and against you in Asia.When it comes to camouflaging; it definitely works for you.

 Eventually, we gals pushed as one unit towards the women’s line,… slowly….moving at an angle with the momentum of our male crowd.